North Wilkesboro, North Carolina

 North Wilkesboro is a town in Wilkes County, North Carolina, United States.
-The population was 4,131 at the 2020 US Census.
-North Wilkesboro is the birthplace and original home of Lowe's Home Improvement, which continues to have a major presence in the community.
-The town is also known as one of the birthplaces of the sport of stock-car racing, and the North Wilkesboro Speedway was the first NASCAR-sanctioned track.
-Due to the town's proximity to the nearby Blue Ridge Mountains and its numerous tourist venues, North Wilkesboro has been nicknamed the "Key to the Blue Ridge".
+The population was 4,382 at the 2020 United States census.
+North Wilkesboro is located along the Yadkin River in the foothills of the Blue Ridge Mountains.
+The town is known as the birthplace and original home of Lowe's Home Improvement and as one of the early centers of stock-car racing.
+North Wilkesboro Speedway, one of NASCAR's original venues, has played a significant role in the history of the sport since 1947.
+The town has long used the nickname "Key to the Blue Ridge" due to its proximity to the Blue Ridge Mountains and western North Carolina tourism destinations.